Undergraduate Research Opportunities Testimonials

 “How physics, biology and chemistry come together and are strictly entangled and mingled when it comes to the formation of life and the development, growth and death of living beings has always fascinated me.
 When I discovered the URO program, thus, I immediately knew that it was the right opportunity to nurture and explore this passion, thanks to its interdisciplinary nature and to its focus on life matters.
 During my internship I was involved in two different projects - one concerning the creation and enhancement of porous polymer-based microcapsules to trap bacteria, and the other one related to the development of a microfluidic device able to register small changes in pressure.
 In both cases I have been able to experience how the life of a researcher unfolds and could strongly develop my problem-solving abilities.
 Thanks to the multidisciplinarity of the research group as well as the availability of its members, additionally, I have been able to get some overview of other research in the fields of biology and chemistry and to learn useful techniques and skills broadly used in these areas.
 Moreover, the international environment and the experience of living in a foreign country have deeply contributed to my personal development, forcing me to face my insecurities and to overcome cultural and linguistic differences.”

-Read the interview to learn more about her experience!
+Read the interview to learn more about Irene’s experience!

 "I consider my research stay truly valuable, both in terms of my career and personal development.
 This internship not only provided me with first-hand experience in the research world but also enabled me to understand a bit more about my career trajectory.
 Exposure to Synthetic Biology during my research stay made me strongly consider this field as a potential candidate for my Master’s.
 Additionally, the MtL-URO experience provided an invaluable chance for me to network and build important professional connections.
 During my research stay, I learnt a lot of new lab techniques and methods, but, more importantly, I experienced what it is like to be part of a research lab.
 This does not involve merely performing experiments and following protocols; it also comprises keeping lab areas clean, engaging in team work and having weekly meetings & seminars to report progress and present research papers.